nguyendacthienngan/MVulD/README.md

 You can download the Big-Vul dataset and process it as follows:

+Place the Dataset: Since you have downloaded the final balanced dataset, place the extracted dataset folder (it should be named balanced) directly under the storage/processed/bigvul directory.
+Your directory structure should look like this:

+MVulD/
+├── storage/
+│   └── cache/
+│       └── data/
+│           └── bigvul/
+│               └── ... (dataset files)
+└── ... (other project files)

+Place the pkl file to 2 places:
+- MVulD/baselines/storage/cache/data/bigvul/bigvul_cleaned_guo3_balanced.pkl

+- MVulD/baselines/storage/cache/data/bigvul/bigvul_cleaned3_balanced.pkl

 ### Step 1: Clean Code

 Run `scripts/process_dataset.py` to clean dataset and remove abnormal functions, which also get the glove, word2vec and other models that will be used to initialize node embedding by the graph model.

+Run by: python scripts/process_dataset.py --dataset bigvul

 ### Step 2: Graph Extraction: Generate CPGs with the help of joern